 Certificate 3 and 4 in Fitness (FIAFitnation)

-My love for this area has led me to opportunities to work with groups like the Australian women’s national soccer team, popular and classical professional artists and the Macquarie University Elite Athlete Program.
+My love for this area has led me to opportunities to work with groups like the UTS Business School, the Matildas, popular and classical professional artists and the Macquarie University Elite Athlete Program.
 Alongside this I have developed and facilitated workshops on a ‘Sustainable Approach to a Career in the Arts’ focusing on health promotion and career education for professional artists.